advancedmysql/The-Art-of-Problem-Solving-in-Software-Engineering_How-to-Make-MySQL-Better/Chapter10.md

 Figure 10-14.
 Memory consumption of MySQL secondary processes with different worker queue sizes and varying numbers of workers.

 From the figure, it's evident that the actual memory consumption of MySQL secondary is influenced both by the *worker_queue_len_max* and the number of workers.
 On high-end machines, the additional memory usage may not be a major concern.
 However, on lower-end machines, reducing the number of workers can help manage memory consumption more effectively.
+Keep in mind that different hardware and software systems may produce varying results, so the data above is for reference only.
+Specific environments should undergo tailored testing.

 Currently, MySQL does not offer a configuration option to adjust the *worker_queue_len_max* parameter.
 Nonetheless, on high-end machines, this parameter plays a crucial role in improving the replay speed of large transactions.